Gaza and Germany’s departure from reason

 …

-A full list of all signatories can be found here:
+A full list of all signatories can be found here

 The views expressed in this article are the authors’ own and do not necessarily reflect Al Jazeera’s editorial stance.